CIVIL 733 : Coastal Engineering Dynamics

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 2 hours of lectures, a 1 hour tutorial, 2 hours of reading and thinking about the content, and 5 hours of work on assignments and/or test preparation.
+For this course, you can expect 2 hours of lectures, a 1 hour tutorial, 2 hours of reading and thinking about the content, and 5 hours of work on take-home assignments and/or exam preparation.

 Note that in some weeks the assignment work will include a laboratory session.
 The laboratory sessions are intended to reinforce the conceptual learning within the course, and to provide students with hands-on experience in data acquisition and analysis.
 Each laboratory session will include a short laboratory report, which will be submitted after the lab as an individual assessment item.